 Technical Support is available from your equipment system supplier, your local Full-Service Distributor, or from many of Woodward's worldwide locations, depending upon the product and application.
 This service can assist you with technical questions or problem solving during the normal business hours of the Woodward location you contact.
-Emergency assistance is also available during non-business hours by phoning Woodward and stating the urgency of your problem.

-Product Training is available as standard classes at many of our worldwide locations.
-We also offer customized classes, which can be tailored to your needs and can be held at one of our locations or at your site.
+Product Training is available as standard classes at many Distributor locations.
+Customized classes are also available, which can be tailored to your needs and held at one of our Distributor locations or at your site.
 This training, conducted by experienced personnel, will assure that you will be able to maintain system reliability and availability.

-Field Service engineering on-site support is available, depending on the product and location, from many of our worldwide locations or from one of our Full-Service Distributors.
+Field Service engineering on-site support is available, depending on the product and location, from one of our Full-Service Distributors.
 The field engineers are experienced both on Woodward products as well as on much of the non-Woodward equipment with which our products interface.

-For information on these services, please contact us via telephone, email us, or use our website: www.woodward.com.
+For information on these services, please contact one of the Full-Service Distributors listed at www.woodward.com/directory.